 Save a little from your first batch of yogurt to make your next batch.

 Do not discard the whey.
 Whey is very nutritious and full of probiotics.
-You can drink it straight, or mix it with sparkling water and pour over ice for a refreshing beverage.
+You can drink it straight or mix it with sparkling water and pour over ice for a refreshing beverage.
 You can also use whey as a starter to add to the water in which grains are soaked or to add the water used to ferment vegetables.

-If you want to flavor your yogurt it's best to do it at the end after the yogurt is ready.
+If you want to flavor your yogurt, it’s best to do it at the end after the yogurt is ready.
 Stir in fruit, add vanilla, cinnamon, or other flavors you enjoy.

 DO NOT use plastic bowls to make your yogurt.
 Glass, earthenware, or stoneware works best.